Iceman8911/Pokemon_Aura/README.md

 1. If defined, VIBRANT_STAB_TYPE_EFFECTIVENESS displays a more vibrant and bolder color scheme.
 Else the difference in display between STAB and non-STAB moves is just the font.
 2. If defined, ONLY_ELEMENT_TEXT_COLOR_CHANGE makes just the move's typing gets its colour changed.
 Else the entire "TYPE/(insert_element)" gets its colour changed.

-Both of these defines can be found in "gflib\text.h"
+Both of these defines can be found in "gflib\text.h".
+If you don't like any, comment them out.
+At the moment, VIBRANT_STAB_TYPE_EFFECTIVENESS is the only one commented out since it still looks somewhat "raw".

 ## To do